telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 			![Saving the existing web service data source in the main report as shared data source.](images/save-as-shared-data-source.png)

-		1. In the opened `Create Shared Data Source` dialog name the component `productSalesData` and check the `Replace data source in report` to let both reports use the SharedDataSource that is stored in the Assets manager.
+		1. In the opened `Create Shared Data Source` dialog, name the component `productSalesData` and check the `Replace data source in report` to let both reports use the SharedDataSource that is stored in the Assets manager.
 		1. Click `Save` and ensure the `webServiceDataSource1` has been moved from `Inline Data Sources` to `Shared Data Sources`.

 		![Configuring the created shared data source in the main report.](images/create-shared-data-source.png)